ematvey/pybacktest/README.md

  * Generate equity curve class from AmiBroker's tradelist

 ## Examples
-Run `python test.py` to backtest simple MA crossover strategy.
+Run `python test.py` to backtest simple MA crossover strategy or `python test_opt.py` to to try optimization.
 You might have to install some dependencies.

 ## Basic workflow
 ### Simple backtest